Kiteboarding on Barbados. Spot Information, Where to stay – Accommodation information and all else you need to know.

 Also go to the Bridgetown (which I find pretty boring – but well it’s the capital…).
 In Bridgetown visit the Government House which is nice.
 To be honest I didn’t find anything else special there but was also not there for a long time.
 Maybe you find more :)

-Check out also Cadrington College and very important: Welchman Hall Gully: Beautiful rainforest style Nature.
+Check out also Codrington College and very important: Welchman Hall Gully: Beautiful rainforest style Nature.
 Really special and nice to walk through.

 Local Internet in Barbados

 As mentined above.
 If you want to surf some waves and you are beginner go to freights-bay.
+Freights is the name used by surfers for the break at the upwind end of what most locals will call Enterprise.
+If asking directions its good to have both names.
+Of course the downwind end of Enterprise is always called Miami.
 There are some baby-waves you can have fun with.
-Freights bay is 5 minutes by car from Silver Rocks.
+Freights bay is 5 minutes by car from Silver Rock.
 Best is you ask a local how to get there.
 There are a lot of Turtles, it’s a good chance you surf with them when you are there :) The entry from the road is the one on the picture below.
 If you walk through you will get to the cliff where stair brings you down to a tiny beach-piece.
 From there you can start.
 Experts go Bathsheba on the other side of the Island but you should definitely know what you do if you go surfing there.
 Below you see Freights-Bay.

 Barbados Kitebeach Webcams